Starting Backgrounds

 Possessions:

-Special: When you encounter a creature you’ve never seen before, you can ask the GM to tell you one of its weaknesses, defenses, or special powers.
+Beast Lore: When you encounter a creature you’ve never seen before, you can ask the GM to tell you one of its weaknesses, defenses, or special powers.

 13. Uncarved Mendicant